glaukommatos/Gymder/README.md

   using the same size.
 I forgot to do that, but that's a really simply change I can do for you still if you're missing it.

-- Have just noticed a bug in CardPileView that so far I've only seen happen on the 5s for some reason.
-  I'll have to make sure I fix that.
-I think the `viewWillAppear` is getting called a second time for devices that don't do popover modals.
-I'll fix that when I get a chance.
-Right now I've just set it to only load once.
-I'd like to come up with a nicer solution.
-Maybe I'm not using the right ViewController method to kick-off the loading. *This fix is not yet in the latest build.*

 ## Screenshot

 ![Screenshot](https://raw.githubusercontent.com/glaukommatos/Gymder/main/screenshot.png "Screenshot")